-Pragmatic Marketing Releases 16th Annual Product Management and Marketing Survey Results
+Pragmatic Institute Releases 16th Annual Product Management and Marketing Survey Results

 Results indicate big data and customer insight playing a larger role in product management and marketing